osisupermoses/Food-App/README.md

 ![user_panel](https://user-images.githubusercontent.com/36424292/178796088-1d8e4bb5-69c4-43c4-9688-21d58a5c275a.png)

 ## Testing

-You can use the email: test@gmail.com with the password test123 to access the admin features.
+You can use this email - test@gmail.com with this password - test123 to access the admin features.
 For normal user experience, register with any email and then login with it.
-You can sign in with google as well.
+You can also directly sign in with google as well.